rottingresearch/linkrot/README.md

 To view our code of conduct please visit our [Code of Conduct page](https://github.com/marshalmiller/rottingresearch/blob/main/code_of_conduct.md).

 # License
-This program is licensed with an [MIT License](https://github.com/marshalmiller/linkrot/blob/main/LICENSE).
+This program is licensed with an [GPLv3 License](https://github.com/marshalmiller/linkrot/blob/main/LICENSE).